JPro-one/JPro-Documentation/README.md

  Property         | Default value   | Description
  -----------------| --------------- | -----------
- visible          | false           | If true, an additional window, beside the browser window, hosts the original javafx-version.
+ visible          | false           | If true, an additional window, beside the browser window, hosts the original javafx-application.
 This is for debuggig, only.
-It impacts the performance negatively. port             | 8080            | The port to which the server should listen. openURLOnStartup | true            | tells jpro, whether the Browser should be opened after calling jproRun openingPath      | "/test/default" | On jproRun the Browser is automatically opened.
+It impacts the performance negatively. port             | 8080            | The port to which the server should listen. openURLOnStartup | true            | Tells jpro, whether the Browser should be opened after calling jproRun openingPath      | "/test/default" | On jproRun the Browser is automatically opened.
 This variable defines the path of the opened URL. jproVersion      | The version of the jpro-gradle-plugin | The jpro-version to be used.